arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Ex2Task3" /></a>
 #### Task 3 - Verifying the Domain Controller Installed Successfully ####

 1. If you lose the remote connection, wait two to three minutes for the Virtual Machine to restart and type the following command in Windows Azure PowerShell in order to connect again.
-Note that this command use the _$dnsName_ and _$winRmHTTpsEndpoint_ variables obtained in Exercise 1.
-Replace [YOUR-VM-USERNAME] with the administrator username provided when you created the virtual machine.
+Note that this command uses the _$dnsName_ and _$winRmHTTpsEndpoint_ variables obtained in Exercise 1.
+Replace _[YOUR-VM-USERNAME]_ with the administrator username provided when you created the virtual machine.

 	````PowerShell
 	Enter-PSSession -ComputerName $dnsName -Port $winRmHTTpsEndpoint.Port -Authentication Negotiate -Credential '[YOUR-VM-USERNAME]' -UseSSL -SessionOption (New-PSSessionOption -SkipCACheck -SkipCNCheck)
 	````

-	>**Note:** When prompted, login with the administrator password.
+	>**Note:** When prompted, log in with the administrator password.

 1. To verify that the virtual machine is working properly, run the following command: